Graph Rewiring in GNNs to Mitigate Over-Squashing and Over-Smoothing: A Survey: Topological and Connectivity Measures

 \subsection{Effective Resistance}

-Effective resistance offers a more global perspective measure of how well two nodes communicate by considering all possible paths between them, rather than focusing solely on their local neighborhoods.
-It is defined as the inverse of the sum of the inverses of the lengths of all disjoint paths connecting two nodes, placing more weight on shorter paths.
+Effective resistance offers a more global perspective of how well two nodes communicate by considering all possible paths between them, rather than focusing solely on their local neighborhoods.
+It is defined as the inverse of the sum of the inverses of the lengths of all disjoint paths connecting two nodes, placing more weight on shorter paths \cite{chandra1989electrical}.
 The higher the effective resistance of an edge, the more it acts as a bottleneck in the graph.
-Compared to curvature-based measures, effective resistance provides a global view of graph connectivity.
+For vertices $i$ and $j$ connected by several disjoint paths, the effective resistance is given by: